reedwoodruff/molecule_schema/devlog.md

 Right now there are two entry points:
 - Calling OperativeName::new()
 - Calling ExistingOperative::edit()
-Both of these entry points return a MainBuilder which represents some subgraph (or potentially multiple disconnected subgraphs if MainBuilders are combined with `integrate`)
+Both of these entry points return a FreshBuilder which represents some subgraph (or potentially multiple disconnected subgraphs if MainBuilders are combined with `integrate`)
-Once the user has a MainBuilder, they have 3 choices for filling a given slot:
+Once the user has a FreshBuilder, they have 3 choices for filling a given slot:
 - add_new_{slot_name}_{slotted_operative_name}
 - add_existing_or_temp_{slot_name}_{slotted_operative_name}
 - add_and_edit_existing_{slot_name}_{slotted_operative_name}